 Breastfeeding

-Breast changes during pregnancy are not random.
-Here is what is happening, why size does not matter, and why breastfeeding is a learned skill rather than pure instinct.
+Breast changes during pregnancy aren't random.
+Here's what's happening, why size doesn't matter, and why breastfeeding is a learned skill, not pure instinct.

 By now, you've probably noticed some changes in your breasts — soreness, growth, maybe even a little leaking.
 Those changes aren't random.
 Your body has been quietly building the infrastructure to feed your baby since early in pregnancy, and the work is already well underway.

 Milk ducts are developing.
 Breast tissue is changing.
-And colostrum — your baby's first food, a thick, golden liquid packed with antibodies and nutrients — is already forming, usually starting somewhere around weeks 16 to 20.
+And colostrum — your baby's first food, a thick, golden liquid packed with antibodies and nutrients — is already forming, with small amounts able to be made as early as around week 16 of pregnancy.
 You may not produce visible amounts yet, and that's completely normal.
 The system is building itself behind the scenes.

 One of the things that often gets lost in breastfeeding conversations is this: your body prepares to feed your baby during pregnancy regardless of how delivery happens.
 Whether you deliver vaginally or via C-section, the hormonal signals that initiate milk production are already in motion.